Darragh MacAnthony: 'We are ahead of where we expected to be at this point'

-The horrors of Hillsborough could turn out to be the best thing that could have happened to Peterborough United
+Peterborough United's Hillsborough horror show could turn out to be the best thing that could have happened to the club

 Posh lost their League One play-off semi-final against Sheffield Wednesday last season in spectacular fashion, going down 5-1 at Hillsborough after winning the first leg at London Road 4-0.
 Wednesday went on to claim victory in a penalty shoot out.